Recent Blog Articles

 That's the upshot from a survey of more than 2,000 northern California women ages 40 years and older.
 They were asked questions related to possible reasons for nocturia, the medical term for getting up to urinate twice or more per night.

 Factors that increased the likelihood that a woman woke at night to urinate included older age, having had a hysterectomy, having hot flashes, and using vaginal estrogen.
-The results are to be published in the January issue of the journal Obstetrics & Gynecology.
+The results were published in the journal Obstetrics and Gynecology.

 Until now, many clinicians thought that women who woke at night to urinate had some disorder causing the problem.
 That's the case for men, many of whom get up to urinate at night because of an enlarged prostate gland.
 So it comes as a surprise that many of the women had no other urinary problems, such as an overactive bladder or leaking urine when coughing (stress incontinence).

 Also surprising was that only 25% of the women in the survey who had nocturia said "yes" to the question "Are you at least moderately bothered by having to get up at night to urinate?"

 Getting up once or more each night to urinate may not be "bothersome," but it can still cause problems.
 It can interfere with sleep.
 It can also lead to falls and injury.

 If the results of this study reflect the general population, many women with nocturia don't have any underlying urinary tract problems.
 But it's still important to consider if there is an underlying reason for the nocturia, especially if it started recently.